Gender and religion: Paganism and Neo-paganism

 Many Pagan religions place an emphasis on female divine energy which is manifested as The Goddess.
 The consensus is unclear on what is considered female and male.
 During PantheaCon in 2011, a group of Dianic Wiccans performing an all-female ritual turned away trans-women from joining due to their concept of women as capable of experiencing menstruation and childbirth.

 Other pagans, however, have embraced a multitude of gender identities by worshiping transgender, intersex, and queer gods from antiquity, such as Greek god, Hermaphroditus.

 Religious support for gender equality

 Some religions, religious scholars and religious persons have argued that "gender inequality" exists either generally or in certain instances, and have supported a variety of remedies.

+Discrimination based on gender and religion is frequently the result of laws and practices that are justified by religious beliefs.
+Certain religions, for example, forbid women from acting as clergy.
+The priesthood is reserved for men in the Catholic Church.
+While men and women pray separately in Islam, women frequently have restricted room in mosques.
+Such traditions demonstrate the complicated interplay of prejudice at the intersection of gender and religion.